 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected that employment of occupational health and safety specialists will grow seven percent between 2012 and 2022, which will be slower than average for all professions.
-As of May 2014, the BLS also reported that occupational health and safety specialists earned an average annual salary of $70,470.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of occupational health and safety specialists will grow 4% between 2014 and 2024, which will be slower than average for all professions.
+As of May 2015, the BLS also reported that occupational health and safety specialists earned a median annual salary of $70,210.

 Continuing Education Information